kmatveev/binanalysis-practice/chapter1.md

-# Chapter 1: console Win32 app
+# Chapter 1: Win32 console application

 A simple program which we will examine here is a "guess password" program.
 It should display a promtpt at console asking for a password, and then read a user's input.
 If password matches hardcoded value, then user is congratulated, otherwise password is asked again and again.
 Our first task will be to make a working program, and then we will try different ways to alter the program so it allows any password